Animal Law Enforcement Careers

 Animal health inspectors monitor farms, animal shelters, livestock facilities, research labs, and quarantine facilities in a particular area to ensure that animals are treated humanely and that all facilities are up to code.
 Inspectors may take samples for analysis, make biosecurity recommendations, and liaise with veterinarians during the course of their duties.
 A degree is usually required for inspector positions, and a background in a veterinary related field is a plus.
 Most animal health positions are found with state government, local government, or processing facilities.

-The median annual wage for agricultural inspectors was $41,390 in the most recent BLS salary survey.
+The median annual wage for agricultural inspectors was $41,390 in a BLS salary survey.

 Wildlife inspectors are responsible for inspecting commercial shipments of wildlife species and wildlife products as they are imported and exported.
 Inspectors are tasked with confiscating illegal animals or products, checking documentation, and searching for smuggled animals or products.
 Most positions in the United States are located at 18 major ports and at the Mexican and Canadian borders.
 A background in law enforcement and animal science is beneficial for candidates; additional training must be completed at a federal center.

 Depending on their experience and advancement up the pay grade scale, wildlife inspectors can expect to earn between $35,000 and $65,000 per year according to the pay scales available on the federal USAJOBS website.